 One of the best ways to travel without leaving home is to become an armchair tourist by reading a travel book.
 Whether this is fiction or non-fiction, reading is a great way to learn more about a different country or place and their culture.
 Rich descriptions can even make you feel like you’re there yourself.
 You can check out some of Jessie’s book suggestions here.

 Watch a travel film

 Travel with your stomach

 If you’re more of a foodie traveler and love finding unique local dishes why not try to recreate this at home.
 Find some authentic recipes from around the world and try your hand at a bit of cooking.
 If you check the world food aisle in your local supermarket they may even have some interesting snacks to try.
-Failing this, you could always get a takeaway or go to a restaurant somewhere a little different to where you would normally go.
+Failing this, you could always get a takeaway somewhere a little different to where you would normally go.
 For example, my town has a Jamaican bakery.
 I’ve yet to go but it’s on my list of places to check out!

 Become a tourist in your own town

 Exploring your local area (as long as you keep practising social distancing) can be just as exciting as visiting new places.
 You may even find something you’ve never noticed before when you’re looking at your own town through a tourists eyes.
 Look at trip advisor, Pinterest or blog posts to find things to do in your area that you may never have thought of before.
 I live in Nottingham and there are plenty of reasons to check out this city.